 Venue: Anil Agarwal Environment Training Institute (AAETI), Nimli (Rajasthan)

-CSE - School of Water and Waste (SWW) has organized various online trainings to sensitize manager, regulators and others involved in promoting sustainable and affordable sanitation.
-This 4 days Advanced Training Programme on ‘Decentralized Wastewater, Faecal Sludge and SeptageManagement’ is for selected cohort of alumni (see details in target participants and fellowships criteria) and selected individuals with prior knowledge of the subject.
-This training focuses on providing practical and hands-on experience to design and implement decentralized wastewater, faecal sludge and septage management including field exposure visit to successfully running FSTP and DWWT project sites giving an opportunity for participants to interact with real implementers as well as beneficiaries.
+CSE - School of Water and Waste (SWW) has organized various online trainings to sensitize key actors, regulators and others involved in promoting sustainable and affordable sanitation.
+In a step forward, SWW organized 4 days Advanced Training Programme on ‘Decentralized Wastewater, Faecal Sludge and Septage Management’ from March 9-12 for selected cohort of alumni of previous trainings and selected individuals with prior knowledge of the subject.
+This training focused on providing practical and hands-on experience to design and implement decentralized wastewater, faecal sludge and septage management including field exposure visit to successfully running Faecal Sludge Treatment and Decentralized Wastewater Treatment (DWWT) projects giving an opportunity for participants to interact with real implementers as well as beneficiaries.

-The training style is based on the ‘Harvard Case Method’ with interactive sessions including practical work done by trainers/trainees.
-The training will be focused on experiential learning – including individual/group interaction, practical group exercises, and interaction with experts, discussions, field visit and documentary films to highlight the best management practices in this sector.
+The training style was based on the ‘Harvard Case Method’ with interactive sessions including practical work done by trainers/trainees.
+The training was focused on experiential learning – including individual/group interaction, practical group exercises, and interaction with experts, discussions, field visit and documentary films to highlight the best management practices in this sector.
 The participants also got an opportunity to learn about different approaches, technologies and business models with focus on planning and designing FSSM and decentralized wastewater treatment systems through hands on exercise called ‘Do It Yourself’- group exercise.

 |COVID19 Protocols for AAETI Campus|